Jafrin-khan/Time-Ease/README.md

 week 2 : Styled the extension using CSS and gave some functioning using Javascript.

 week 3 : Gave the final touch and pushed it into gitHub did some minor changes to showcase the final project

+Conclusion : The chrome extension is fully functional and ready to use on the daily basis.

+Future Scope : Intend to add the voice assistant and a search bar in the future to increase the functionality and make the project more effective.